Mary O'Toole

 Mary O'Toole (April 4, 1874 – July 24, 1954) was the first woman municipal judge of the United States.
 Mayor Muriel Bowser declared 21 July 2022 "Mary O'Toole Day" in Washington, D.C.
-In 2023, a children's book on O'Toole, titled "The Trailblazing Life of Mary O'Toole: A Pioneering Woman on the Bench", co-authored by Nichola D. Gutgold and O'Toole's grand-niece Paula Mulhall, will be published by Eifrig Publishing.
+In 2023, a children's book on O'Toole, titled "The Trailblazing Life of Mary O'Toole: A Pioneering Woman on the Bench", co-authored by Nichola D. Gutgold and O'Toole's grand-niece Paula Mulhall, was published by Eifrig Publishing.

 Early life

 O'Toole was born in Hacketstown, County Carlow, Ireland to Nicholas O'Toole and Brigid O'Toole (née O'Connor).
 Her father Nicholas was imprisoned in Naas Gaol in 1882 because he was a follower of Charles Stewart Parnell's no-rents campaign.

 O'Toole emigrated to the United States at age 16.
 She was the first woman to be naturalised in Steuben County, New York, in 1900, and afterwards became the first woman to be appointed official stenographer in Steuben County.

 She studied at Washington College of Law, completing her Bachelor of Laws in 1908, and Master of Laws in 1914.
 She was a member of the Phi Delta Delta women's legal fraternity.